 Some side effects may occur during the injection.
 Tell your caregiver right away if you feel dizzy, nauseated, light-headed, sweaty, hot or cold, or if you have a fast heartbeat, chest tightness, or trouble breathing.

 Call your doctor at once if you have:

 kidney problems--little or no urination, swelling in your feet or ankles, feeling tired or short of breath;

 low calcium level--muscle spasms or contractions, numbness or tingly feeling (around your mouth, or in your fingers and toes);

 low magnesium--dizziness, irregular heartbeats, feeling jittery, muscle cramps, muscle spasms, cough or choking feeling; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect amphotericin B liposomal?

-Other drugs may interact with amphotericin B liposomal, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect amphotericin B liposomal, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about amphotericin b liposomal